Article By: Leanne Ridgeway, Owner/Chief Editor

 This stint will make it three tour treks since their ‘Shadowlands‘ album was released in May via Listenable Records.
 Their 2018 ‘Road Dogs Tour‘ started off supporting Fu Manchu [photos here], then a main stage set at France’s Hellfest in June, then a two-month endurance marathon that just ended.
 Road Dogs, indeed.

 I had some time to chat with Mos Generator at both their Descendants Of Crom headline date, as well as their show a few days later here in Albany, NY.
-Those chats sparked a realization for Tony Reed and myself that we should have a full-bore interview.
-We recently did just that in a lengthy conversation, and we’re sharing with you today.
+Those chats sparked a realization that we should have a full-bore interview.
+We recently did just that in a lengthy conversation and we’re sharing with you today.

 You can stream Mos Generator’s ‘Shadowlands‘ album below and also find options to purchase it.
-We also have the week of new ‘Tourture Never Stops’ dates at the bottom (updated as of today – 11/4), after this fun interview with Tony.
+We also have the week of new ‘Tourture Never Stops’ dates at the bottom (updated as of today – 11/4), after this fun interview with Mr. Reed.

 Get a copy of ‘Shadowlands’ at one of these locations: